ShaunCurtis/Blazor.Database/Input-DataList-Controls.md

 }
 ```

-This should work and update the model values as you change the text in `MyInput`.
+Note the value display update as you change the text in `MyInput`.

 Under the hood the Razor compiler builds the section containing `MyInput` into component code like this: